2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 • Dr. Ian Krop and his colleagues are testing a newer antibody drug conjugate, datopotamab deruxtecan, to treat patients with TNBC who are not candidates for immunotherapy.

-Treatment, prevention, and tumor biology in pre-menopausal women
+Treatment and prevention in pre-menopausal women

 • Dr. Sherene Loi is analyzing tumor samples in premenopausal women with breast cancer from the Suppression of Ovarian Function Trial (SOFT), which has shown that adding ovarian function suppression to chemotherapy and endocrine therapy after surgery was beneficial in women under 40.